jeremyzilar/street-view/docs/about.md

-# About The Many Paths Project
+---
+title: About

-**Building public infrastructure for coordinated homeless services**
+deck: Building public infrastructure for coordinated homeless services
 ---

 ## What We're Building